18 Best Colleges For Jewish Life

 What do you need for Jewish life to thrive on campus?

-Well, start with having lots of Jewish students — the fact that you need a minyan of ten people to properly pray shows how much Judaism values coming together.
+Start with having lots of Jewish students — the fact that you need a minyan of ten people to properly pray shows how much Judaism values coming together.
 Add thriving Hillel and Chabad chapters to provide a wide variety of popular religious and cultural programs — or just a place to hang out.
 There should be lots of options for Jewish fraternities, sororities and extracurricular clubs.
-The community should be free of anti-Semitism, and should have lots of synagogue options (both for places to pray and to pick up Sunday school jobs).
+The community should have lots of synagogue options, both for places to pray and to pick up Sunday school jobs.
 And of course, what kind of Jewish community could exist without kosher food?

 In other words: When it comes to thriving Jewish life, we think you need all of the above.